 If something seems off about an app, you’ll want to act.
 The first thing to do is look for a bug fix update.
 Apple’s developers have been rolling out a steady stream of iOS 10 support updates and these updates should help squash bugs.
 They’ll also deliver new features to your iPhone 7.

 If a bug fix update doesn’t help, you can try reinstalling the application.
 You can also try uninstalling the app to see if that nets you positive results.
-The Facebook app in particular is known to be a problem.

 Turn Off Push When You Can

 The iPhone 7’s push feature for notifications, email, and calendar can suck up battery life.
 If you don’t need push, you might consider turning it off to see if that helps your cause.

 You’ll find your Push Notification settings in Settings > Notifications.
 Once you’re there you can turn off push for the applications you don’t use and even some that you do use if you decide you don’t need the feature.